adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/relationships.md

 time as part of an SQL transaction.
 In a 1-way relationship, the tag can be created THEN the task that has the relationship is created

+!!! tip
-> When you think of all the mobile applications you own, you will realize that 1-way relationships are the normal state of affairs.
-Very few relationships actually have to have the two-way relationship.
+    When you think of all the mobile applications you own, you will realize that 1-way relationships are the normal state of affairs.
+Very few data models for mobile apps actually require a two-way relationship.

 When you are developing the mobile client, the `Tag` is removed from the model: